vipnode/vipnode/README.md

 Vipnode creates an economic incentive to run full nodes and serve light clients.

-Connect your light client to the Ethereum network instantly, with time-metered fees.
-Hosting a full node?
-Join a vipnode pool and earn money for every vip client your node serves.
+* Connect your light client to the Ethereum network instantly, with time-metered fees.
+* Hosting a full node?
+Join a vipnode pool and earn money for every vipnode client your node serves.

 **Status**: Beta.
 Fully functional, needs testing. **Participation payout is currently using Rinkeby money,** [subscribe to the newsletter for updates](https://tinyletter.com/vipnode).